carpetxie/portfolio/myportfolio/on-values.md

 This dichotomy pervades each moment.
 I feel moments of fulfillment but never consistent fulfillment because I always remember the things that I could be doing.
 Maybe this is a persistent case of “the grass is greener on the other side”.

 At Dartmouth, we’re taught very early that we can do anything, but we can’t do everything.
 I am stubborn and so deeply wish that I could do everything and some part of me still believes in it.
 There are certainly pockets within my day where I am simply in a transitory period between two activities.
-The truth is that I can always be more optimized, but at what point am I even living life?
+The truth is that I can always be more optimized, but at what point am I even living life\?
 Experience is inherently inefficient, but that’s why it’s meaningful.

 As I’m writing this, I’m suddenly reminded of what Anika told me almost a year ago: “Life is not meant to be optimized; it is meant to be lived”.